oscarlevin/discrete-book/errata.md

 * Exercise 0.4.13 (page 39): the piecewise definition is missing *n*.

 * Exercise 4.1.4 (page 206): In graph 1, the last edge should be {c,d} and not {c,e} (otherwise, the answer in the back is wrong).

+* Exercise 4.1.6 solution (page 311): The middle graph was labeled incorrectly.